adsarwate/advising-notes/GraduateResearch.md

 ### How to review a paper

-Chances are, once you have gotten a reasonable handle on research in an area and
+Chances are, once you have gotten a reasonable handle on research in an area, you might be asked to review a paper.

-There is already lots of advice on how to write a review:
+There is already lots of advice on how to write reviews:

-**find from old emails**
+**NEED TO COMPILE THIS ADVICE**

 ### How to give a talk

-There is infinite advice out there on how to give good talks, as well as some pretty funny advice about how to not to give talks
+There is infinite advice out there on how to give good talks, as well as some pretty funny advice about how to not to give talks.

+**NEED TO WRITE THIS STILL**

 #### Conference talks